Blackbaud: Cyber attack

 In May 2020, Blackbaud fell victim to a cyber attack.
 Customer data was stolen, and Blackbaud paid the criminals a ransom in exchange for "credible confirmation" that the stolen data was deleted.
+Blackbaud never verified, however, that the hacker actually deleted the stolen data, according to the FTC complaint.

-Over 100 customers were affected, including at least twenty universities and charities based in the United Kingdom, the United States, the Netherlands and Canada.
+Over 13,000 customers were affected, including at least twenty universities and charities based in the United Kingdom, the United States, the Netherlands and Canada.
 Blackbaud externally disclosed the incident in July 2020, weeks after the company learned about the attack.
-Blackbaud received criticism for paying the hackers' ransom and its delay in disclosing the attack, as large data breaches must be reported to data authorities within 72 hours of learning about an incident under European General Data Protection Regulations.
-In a September 29, 2020 Form 8-K filing, Blackbaud CFO Tony Boor admitted, contrary to earlier claims, that customer "bank account information, social security numbers, usernames and/or passwords" were compromised.
+Blackbaud received criticism for paying the hackers' ransom, failure to confirm the deletion of stolen data, and its delay in disclosing the attack, as large data breaches must be reported to data authorities within 72 hours of learning about an incident under European General Data Protection Regulations.

+In a September 29, 2020 Form 8-K filing, Blackbaud CFO Tony Boor admitted, contrary to earlier claims, that Blackbaud customer "bank account information, social security numbers, usernames and/or passwords" were compromised.

 In their quarterly filing to the SEC in August 2020, the company failed to disclose that donor bank account information and Social Security numbers had been accessed by the attacker.
 In March 2023, the SEC fined Blackbaud $3 million for this omission.

 In October 2023, Blackbaud settled claims arising from the 2020 ransomware attack with 49 US states (excluding California) and the District of Columbia for $49.5M.
 The agreement also mandates enhanced breach notification processes, extra cybersecurity training, improved encryption, and external compliance evaluations.

-In February 2024, the FTC announced a settlement with Blackbaud to improve its data handling, including establishing a data retention policy and deleting unneeded personal information, and to update its data protection practices.
+In February 2024, the FTC announced a settlement with Blackbaud to improve its data handling.
+According to Samuel Levine, Director of the FTC’s Bureau of Consumer Protection, the originating complaint was caused by "Blackbaud’s shoddy security and data retention practices which allowed a hacker to obtain sensitive personal data about millions of consumers."
+The settlement included establishing a data retention policy and deleting unneeded personal information, and to update its data protection practices.

 Blackbaud faces class actions from clients in South Carolina and Massachusetts.

 Products

-Blackbaud creates software that helps nonprofits with Customer Relationship Management (CRM), marketing campaigns, fundraising, finance and accounting, and analytics.
-The company has three CRM offerings: The Raiser's Edge NXT, Blackbaud CRM and Luminate CRM.
-Blackbaud CRM is a web-based platform that is the company's lead offering for larger organizations that need to handle complex tasks.
-Luminate is Blackbaud's offering for mid-tier organizations and is fully integrated with Salesforce.com.
-Financial Edge NXT is Blackbaud's cloud based fund accounting system designed to integrate seamlessly with The Raiser's Edge NXT fundraising CRM, manage financial reporting/budgeting, monitor and track grant/program success, and support fundraising efforts.
-In 2022, Blackbaud added Prospect Insights with Raiser's Edge NXT for better fundraising tools in targeting specific donors.
+Blackbaud creates and acquires software meant to help nonprofits with Customer Relationship Management (CRM), marketing campaigns, fundraising, finance and accounting, and analytics.

+Blackbaud offers several distinct CRM products serving nonprofit organizations of varying sizes and operational complexity.
+These include The Raiser's Edge NXT, Blackbaud CRM, and Luminate CRM.
+The Raiser's Edge NXT is a cloud-based fundraising CRM focused on donor management and engagement.

+Blackbaud also provides Financial Edge NXT, a cloud-based fund accounting system.